-Note for Students with Full Tuition Scholarship: There is a limit to the number of credits of tuition support given to Ph.D. students with full tuition scholarship (informally called as "tuition waiver").
+Note for Students with Full Tuition Scholarship: There is a limit to the number of credits of tuition support given to PhD students with full tuition scholarship (informally called as "tuition waiver").
 This limit differs by campus and level, as follows:

 - For Stony Brook University G3 students, a full tuition scholarship will cover 12 credits of tuition.
 The tuition charge for 13-18 credits are the same as those for 12 credits.
 As a result, all the tuition for a G3 student registered for 12-18 credits will be covered by the scholarship. - For Stony Brook University G4 and G5 students, a full scholarship will cover only 9 credits of tuition.
 The students will be liable for the tuition for any excess credits.
-As a result, G4 and G5 students are advised to limit their registration to a total of 9 credits. - For SUNYK students, irrespective of their levels, if a student is supported by a full-time TA-ship, their tuition is covered for up to 15 credits during the supported semester.
+As a result, G4 and G5 students are advised to limit their registration to a total of 9 credits. - For SUNYK students, if a student is supported by a full-time TA-ship or RA-ship, the support covers 12 credits for G1 and G3 students.
+For all other levels (G2, G4, and G5) a full-time support covers 9 credits.
+For anything above 12 credits or 9 credits, respectively, the student will be liable for the tuition for any excess credits.